 - Add the ground spices, coriander, cumin, soomph, chilli powder, masala and turmeric

-- Mix well, add a few drops of water to prevent scorching and fry for a minute
+- Mix well, add a few drops of water to prevent scorching and fry for 1 minute

 - Add the chicken and potatoes.
 Season with salt.
 Simmer on a low heat for 5 minutes.
+This is where all the flavours gets in so do not skip this step.
 Add tomatoes and simmer for another 5 minutes

 - Add half cup of water and simmer until potatoes are tender and soft.
 The tomatoes and amount of water I've added creates enough gravy, however you can add more if required.
 Please note that your gravy should be thick, not runny